 Should I Replace My Water Heater Before It Fails?

-Maybe your water heater still works, but if it’s getting old, you would be wise to start looking for a replacement.
-Keep in mind that, like all mechanical equipment, water heaters have a life expectancy.
-In this case, traditional storage water heaters last about 10 to 15 years, while tankless models can last 20 years or more.
+Your water heater has been the trusty relic that you’ve relied on for years.
+It has served you well, but if it starts showing signs of wear, you might find yourself asking if it’s time to upgrade.
+It would be wise to start looking for a replacement because, like all mechanical equipment, water heaters have a life expectancy.
+Traditional storage water heaters typically last about 10 to 15 years, while tankless water heaters can last 20 years or more.

 If you have a tight budget, you might be reluctant to replace your water heater before it fails completely.
 However, the simple fact is that all water heaters stop working eventually.
 While you want to get the longest service life for your money, waiting until the appliance breaks down may not be worth the hassle.